aazaff/teachPaleobiology/LabExercise4.md

 methods(plot)
 ````

 The **generic** version of plot (i.e, the version of plot that does not use any methods) produces a basic [scatter plot](http://www.statmethods.net/graphs/scatterplot.html) - i.e., points along an x and y axis.
-The ordination plots we used above are
+The ordination plots we used above are an example of a scatter plot.
+Let's try and manually recreate the above plot.

 ````R
 # If you want to see/use the numerical values of the scores, not just a scatterplot